kirill-konshin/next-redux-wrapper/README.md

 ```
 </details>

-And then all pages can simply be connected (the example considers page components):
+Then all pages can simply be connected (the example considers page components):

 ```typescript
 // pages/xxx.tsx